-6. RESPONDER EXECUTION RESPONSIBILITIES FOR ON-AIRFIELD, ON-STATION, AND OFF-STATION AIRCRAFT MISHAPS
+- 6. RESPONDER EXECUTION RESPONSIBILITIES FOR ON-AIRFIELD, ON-STATION, AND OFF-STATION AIRCRAFT MISHAPS - a.

-- a.
 Air Traffic Control (ATC).
-Upon witnessing or receiving notice of an aircraft mishap on-airfield, on-station, or off-station, ATC personnel will: - (1) Announce any of the known relevant facts from paragraph 2.a above on the Tower Public Address System.
-This will alert: - (a) Airfield Operations ODO, AirOpsO, & Weather Office. - (b) Aircraft Rescue and Firefighting. - (c) VMR-1 SAR. - (2) Activate the ALPHA or ZULU crash alarm Intercommunication System, per paragraph 7.b or 7.c of Chapter 1. - (3) For an on-airfield mishap, clear the traffic pattern as appropriate, giving consideration to weather, fuel state, and other factors. - (4) Hold conflicting taxiing aircraft, until all ARFF equipment is in standby position for an on-airfield emergency. - (5) Give ARFF vehicles priority for direct movement to the scene or standby positions (Ground Control frequency).
+Upon witnessing or receiving notice of an aircraft mishap on-airfield, on-station, or offstation, ATC personnel shall: - (1) Announce any of the known relevant facts from paragraph 2.a above on the Tower Public Address System.
+This will alert: - (a) Airfield Operations ODO, AirOpsO, & METOC. - (b) Aircraft Rescue and Firefighting. - (2) Activate the ALPHA or ZULU crash alarm Intercommunication System, per paragraph 7.b/c of Chapter 1. - (3) For an on-airfield mishap, clear the traffic pattern as appropriate, giving consideration to weather, fuel state, and other factors. - (4) Hold conflicting taxiing aircraft, until all ARFF equipment is in standby position for an on-airfield emergency. - (5) Give ARFF vehicles priority for direct movement to the scene or standby positions (Ground Control frequency).
 For off-airfield mishaps, provide ARFF dispatch with the best route to proceed from their location to the mishap site.
-Hold conflicting taxiing aircraft to allow ARFF vehicles to proceed off the airfield. - (6) For an ejection off-airfield: "Launch PEDRO" as soon as they check-in ready for take-off and give PEDRO priority over other air traffic.
-Provide PEDRO with an accurate location and vector towards the last known position of the mishap aircraft while providing all relevant information to include any observed chutes. - (7) Broadcast an accurate location of the mishap using any of the Crash Locator Systems.
-If possible, ATC will interpolate downed aircraft bearing/distance information using Appendices B or

-C in order to provide first responders with a specific location using known Air Station roads and landmarks.
+Hold conflicting taxiing aircraft to allow ARFF vehicles to proceed off the airfield. - (6) For an ejection off-airfield and off-station: ATC shall immediately advise the AODO on whether the situation calls for over-water or over-land airborne SAR.
+If there is any doubt as to the location of the aircrew or accessibility of the mishap site, the AODO shall notify the appropriate SAR agency that there has been a mishap and ejection.
+ATC shall provide the responding SAR aircraft with an accurate location and vector towards the last known position of the mishap aircraft while providing all relevant information to include any observed chutes. - (7) Broadcast an accurate location of the mishap using any of the Crash Locator Systems.
+If possible, ATC will interpolate downed aircraft bearing/distance information using Appendices B or C in order to provide first responders with a specific location using known Air Station roads and landmarks.